 ADB's country partnership strategy (CPS), 2014-2018 for Georgia seeks to foster inclusive economic growth, while enhancing regional connectivity and ensuring environmentally sustainable growth.
 Its priority sectors are transport, water supply and sanitation, energy, public sector management, and finance.

-- improve internal and regional market connectivity to enhance private sector competitiveness and broaden community access to economic opportunities;
+- Improve internal and regional market connectivity to enhance private sector competitiveness and to broaden community access to economic opportunities.